cudgel/splunk/README.md

 Typically I would define outputs and cluster sites based on a fact like datacenter, but the examples below show it in a node context.

 The app can install certificates from a Puppet file server if any of the default cert names are overridden in hiera.
-If you supply a new web server cert you must also supply the cert password.
+If you supply a new cert you must also supply the cert password.

 Use hiera-eyaml to protect secrets in your control repo, like the server cert password.